jfer2pi/RepData_PeerAssessment1/PA1_template.md

 ### Imputing Missing Values

-Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs) �s)
+Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ``` r
 missing.finder <- is.na(activity.data.date)